TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Rebuilding-this-blog-for-performance.md

 ## Features

-So this blog has a view to read a post.
+This blog has a view to read a post.
 A home page with links to the last 10 blog posts and a pager to go back further in time.
 A page listing blogs by tags and links for each tag to posts.

 ## Picking Technologies